Best Cheap Phones Under $200 (2026)

 Best for Each Use Case

-The Galaxy A16 5G offers the best combination of display quality, software longevity, and build quality under $200.
+The Galaxy A16 5G offers the best combination of display quality, software longevity, and build quality near $150.
 Its 6.7-inch Super AMOLED display at 1080p resolution outclasses every Motorola at this price, and Samsung's 6-year OS update commitment means you will receive Android updates through 2032.
-IP54 dust and water resistance adds practical durability. [src1, src3, src5]
+IP54 dust and water resistance adds practical durability.
+With the A17 now priced similarly, the A16 makes sense mainly when it dips below the A17. [src1, src3, src5]

 The Moto G Play (2026) lasted 23 hours 54 minutes in continuous video streaming tests, the longest in this price class.
 Its 5,200 mAh battery paired with an efficient 720p display and Dimensity 6300 chip means two full days of mixed use is realistic for most users.
-At $179, it also brings 5G to the Play series for the first time. [src6]
+It also brings 5G to the Play series for the first time.
+Note: while the MSRP is $179, the unlocked Amazon price is currently ~$236 — it is cheapest bought through a carrier. [src6]

 For users who need a functional smartphone at rock-bottom prices, the Galaxy A06 delivers a large 6.7-inch screen, 5,000 mAh battery, and 50MP camera for under $100.
 The 60Hz TFT display and Helio G85 processor are clearly entry-level, but for calls, messaging, and light social media, it handles the basics competently. [src8]